tkwidmer/sfbootblack/_pages/2019/application.md

 * Be sponsored by a San Francisco leather, kink, fetish or gear business, club or organization <br> or be an independent, reputable leather person from the community with references.
+* Have a headshot in Square Format 1x1 Ratio.
 * Be willing to fulfill the requirements set forth if you win the title.
 * Attend all dates required for the contest.
 * Read the <a href="/2018/contest">contest structure</a>.